 Hash Index Storage

 To improve the read efficiency, the concept of hash index is introduced.
 It is a in-memory hash map to store the key and the offset to the log file where the value is appended.
-Use the offset information, one disk seek is required to fetch the value.
-Compaction and merging strategy is used to reduce the log file size resulting from the append-only write strategy
+Use the offset information, one disk seek is needed to fetch the value.
+Compaction and merging strategy is used to reduce the log file size resulting from the append-only write strategy.

 LSM Tree storage

-One of the problem of hash index storage engine is the hash index has to be fit into the memory.
+One problem of hash index storage engine is that the hash index has to fit into the memory.
 Memtable and SSTable are introduced in LSM-tree storage to solve the problem.
 Sorted key concept here is very important.
 It makes the searching and merging efficient with the sorted nature of the key.
-Bloom filter and write-ahead log are some common technics to improve the performance and reliability.
+Bloom filter and write-ahead log (WAL) are some common technics to improve the performance and reliability.

 Extended Topics